 The below tips will help you in taking meticulous care of your merino wool clothes:

-- Hand-wash or use a machine on a gentle cycle.
+- Hand-wash or at under 30 degrees machine wash on a gentle wool setting with a low spin.
 Use wool-specific detergent or a mild, pH-neutral soap.
 Do not use bleach or fabric softeners.

 - Use cold water when you wash and rinse wool.
 If you use hot water, it can shrink the wool fibres and damage them.